How do we get to know you?

 You’ll get a unique candidate ID number when you submit your form.
 You’ll need to quote this every time you get in touch with us about your application.
 This can be found in the top left corner of your account area.

 Step 2: Immersive Online Assessment

 Top Tip: “When rank ordering your preferred responses to a situation, go with your gut instinct, don’t try to second guess what it is we might be looking for.”
-Sonal, Student Recruitment team
+Karen, Early Careers Recruitment team

-Get a taste of what it’s like to work here.
-While we get to know you better.
-You’ll be asked to look at possible work scenarios and answer honestly how you’d respond, ranking options from your most to least likely actions.
-Then answer multiple choice questions based on further information provided.
+Get to know us, while we get to know you.
+This stage will give you a real idea of what life is like working at Deloitte.
+We’ll ask you to look at some possible work scenarios and answer honestly how you’d respond, ranking options from your most to least likely actions.
+In addition to this, there will also be questions that ask you about your preferred working style, as well as some multiple-choice questions based on further information given to you.

 Following the assessment, you’ll receive a bespoke feedback report about your individual strengths and abilities.
-This is not the outcome of your assessment, it’s to provide you with valuable advice on how to develop your skills and make the most of your potential.
+This is not the outcome of your assessment, but it will provide you with valuable advice on how to develop your skills and make the most of your potential.

 You’ll know within a few days if your assessment didn’t meet our benchmarks.
 If it did, we’ll consider your full application and get back to you within 2 weeks.

 We know that there are websites providing services to assist with completing our assessment process.
 These websites are not associated with Deloitte and hold incorrect information about our recruitment process.
 For support and information about Deloitte and our process, please use our official channels including this website, social media, our events and newsletters.
 If you have any queries or concerns about this, you can contact Deloitte directly via our online helpdesk.
 Please be advised that we do conduct regular reviews of applications to identify any fraudulent activity.